 A parrot’s beak is one of its most defining features.
-Most people believe that parrots’ beaks are black, but they can be a range of colors, including pink, red, orange, and grey.
-Sometimes, you’ll even notice a parrot beak color change.
+Most of us think that parrots’ beaks are black, but they can be pink, red, orange, and grey.

 What Color Are Parrots’ Beaks?